openhab/openhab-js/README.md

   - .state ⇒ `string`
   - .numericState ⇒ `number|null`: State as number, if state can be represented as number, or `null` if that's not the case
   - .quantityState ⇒ [`Quantity|null`](#quantity): Item state as Quantity or `null` if state is not Quantity-compatible or without unit
+  - .boolState ⇒ `boolean|null`: Item state as boolean or `null` if not boolean-compatible or is NULL or UNDEF, see below for mapping of state to boolean
   - .rawState ⇒ `HostState`
   - .previousState ⇒ `string|null`: Previous state as string, or `null` if not available
   - .previousNumericState ⇒ `number|null`: Previous state as number, if state can be represented as number, or `null` if that's not the case or not available